 View of Rovinj Croatia

-We were surprised to find a very pretty silk dress shop tucked away down one of these lanes.
+We were surprised to find a pretty silk dress shop tucked away down one of these lanes.

 No trip to Rovinj is complete without a walk up to the Church of St. Euphemia, where you are rewarded with stunning views.
 Inside the church, you will find the tomb of St Euphemia behind the right-hand altar.